mgerasika/react-create-url/README.md

-## In this small library, you can use typescript object/methods for building route urls.
+## In this small library, you can use typescript object/methods for building route/api urls.
 ### 1.First step - create interface with all routings in your web app.

 ```